luxedo/minesweeper-almost-from-scratch/README.md

 ![Sprites and rendering](report-assets/sprites.png)

 For the numbered cells I didn't bother to draw and I'm using just a monospaced font.
+Also, the emoji is now all in CSS 🙌!
+The `box-shadow` technique does not work well for pixelart.

-### 10:00 - Click mechanics
+### 08:00 - Click mechanics

-Luckly for me each cell of the board can be attached to event listeners that run when they are clicked.
-This is done via the `onmouseup` and `onmousedown` events.
-In those listeners we can check the states of each cell and decide what to do.
+Luckly for me, each cell on the board can be attached to [event listeners](https://developer.mozilla.org/en-US/docs/Web/API/EventListener) that run when they are clicked.
+This is done via `onmouseup` and `onmousedown` events.
+Inside those listeners we can check the states of each cell and decide what to do.
 There's four behaviors that were implemented: